zevross-spatial/rpackage-sensorDataImport/README.md

 * There are few items in Ashlin's Shiny app that we need to make sure to decide about including Study ID, TimeZone, HEPA, minutes for rolling mean.

 * Need to address time zones and review what happens with daylight savings.
+Do we need to add time zone to the PostgreSQL tables?

 * The `create_database()` and `add_tables_db()` functions are not flexible and only create the bike project DB and add tables based on the bike project SQL.
 May not be a priority to deal with this.